|

 Instructor: Richard Parker

-This will be the first of three courses on Tolkien’s novel The Lord of the Rings and will focus on Part One, otherwise known as The Fellowship of the Ring.
-Needless to say, this is a masterwork, and Richard is prepared to build this case from a literary perspective and also to share how Tolkien drew from other great myths of the world: Celtic, Norse, Anglo-Saxon, Finnish, Greek, and Indian.
+This will be the second of three courses on Tolkien’s novel The Lord of the Rings and will focus on The Two Towers.
+Needless to say, this is a masterwork.
+Richard is prepared to build the case from a literary perspective and also to share how Tolkien drew from other great myths of the world: Celtic, Norse, Anglo-Saxon, Finnish, Greek, and Indian.
 His goal was to create a myth for his “northern” people, and he did so borrowing from many other traditions.
-Frankly, this is not unlike what “Homer” and other great writers of the past did with their great myths.
-This will be a page by page examination, like you might experience in graduate school.
+This is not unlike what Homer and other great writers of the past did with their great myths.
+This will be a page-by-page examination, like you might experience in graduate school.

 New remote course.
 Format includes lecture and discussion.